 Please return as one complete document to firstname.lastname@example.org.

 The Fund is competitive and we receive more applications than we are able to support.
-We are usually able to notify applicants of the outcome within around four weeks.
+We are usually able to notify applicants of the outcome within around two weeks.
 Membership of the SoA is not a requirement.

 Please note that we are unable to offer grants for: